GTkernel/streamer/README.md

 * `MODEL` is the name of the model.
 * `DISPLAY?` is either true: enable preview, or false.

-Use `apps/classify -h` to show helps.
+Use `apps/multicam` to show helps.

 ## Run with different frameworks